 The other thing that happened that afternoon was conversation.

-Small brewery taprooms attract a particular kind of crowd: people who like flavor, who are willing to try things, and who have opinions they enjoy sharing.
-The person sitting next to you has probably tried the beer you’re curious about and will tell you what they think—without pretension, without judgment, just the casual generosity of someone who enjoys the same thing you’re learning to enjoy.
+Small brewery taprooms attract people who like flavor and are willing to try things.
+The person sitting next to you has probably tried the beer you are curious about and will tell you what they think without much ceremony.

 Jamie, who had been sitting quietly through my flight education, finally said: “This is why I come here.
 Not for the beer.
 For the conversation that beer makes possible.”